zkamvar/poppr_frontiers/README.md

     iii. install the FrontiersTemplate.
 4. Knit the file `main_article/poppr_frontiers.Rmd`

+## To prepare file document

+1. run `make unitex`.
+This will convert the unicode tex document to pure tex and then convert pdf figures to eps and finally replace the figure names with eps names in the tex document.

+2. move tables and figures to the bottom of the manuscript.

+3. run `make tex`.
+This will make the final latex document called poppr_frontiers_unicode.pdf

 # Files and Directories

  - Frontiers\_LaTeX\_Templates - original template from Frontiers